DaAwesomeP/node-upb/README.md

 ## Usage

-### generate(command, callback)
+### generate(command)
-The function takes a JSON object input as `command` and returns a new JSON object with more data (including the generated command) as the first argument of the callback function.
-The second argument of the callback function is for errors.
+The function takes a JSON object input as `command` and returns a promise withg a new JSON object with more data (including the generated command) as the first argument of the callback function.

 **If you plan on making your own serial implementation using this, remember to put the PIM in message mode first and to proceed each UPB command with the ASCII #20 character and to end it with the ASCII #13 character.** Also, the PIM will automatically send the correct number of commands based on `sendx`.
 So, `sendTime` is only useful for displaying commands and not sending them.